 This period is a more volatile version of the last two hours before the North American market close around 7 am.
 Let’s also note that sometimes the pre-news release volatility in the market can assume a directional character as prices rise or fall significantly but slowly over the one and a half hours preceding the 8:30 release.
 In spite of the directionality, the slow nature of the price movement can make scalping a favorable option over a buy-and-hold strategy in the period leading to the release.
 Triangles are common, and it is possible to scalp them by remaining in side the range implied by the triangle.

 During this period, the New York, London, and Frankfurt markets are all open; there are a number of important news releases, and option expiries also take place.
-As such, this is by far the most liquid and volatile period of the trading day, and requires appropriate scalping strategies for exploitation.
+As such, this is by far the most liquid and volatile period of the trading day, and requires appropriate scalping strategies for exploitation, if you wish to capitalise on one the best times for scalping forex.

 If we decide to build up positions in this period, we may move stop-losses gradually to breakeven for our trades so that some of them can be left to run for as long as they can.
 Since the stop-loss will generate a profit even if it is activated, we can go ahead and continue our scalping while the positions which are safe continue running.

 This period can itself be divided into two separate phases.
 Between 3pm and 5pm, many banks in the U.S. are still open, but they are closing gradually as the day progresses.
 The period between 5 pm and 7 pm is the quietest part of the trading day.
 Almost all major markets are closed, and while trading is still continuing, activity is subdued significantly.
-This is the golden sixth of the scalper who prefers calm, and slow markets where small, directionless oscillations can be exploited with great effectiveness.
+This is the golden sixth of the scalper who prefers calm, and slow markets where small, directionless oscillations can be exploited with great effectiveness, and for these traders this is considered one of the best times for scalping forex.
 During this one sixth of the trading day, scalping strategies can be employed both manually, and through automation by traders who seek rapid and low risk profits.

-The first part between 3-5 pm is more suitable to scalpers who prefer some volatility in the markets in order to realize more sizable profits.
+The first part between 3-5 pm is best times for scalping forex for scalpers who prefer some volatility in the markets in order to realize more sizable profits.
 On the other hand, since many banks in the U.S. are still open during this period, volatility and risk are somewhat higher than the following period.
 Between 5-7 pm, on the other hand, almost all major banks in the developed world are closed, and extremely choppy, quiet conditions prevail.

 The best way to scalp in these conditions is to use very small and rapid trades, and avoid building up positions.
 Since directionality in such choppy conditions is unlikely, there is little point in accumulating positions, and tampering with take-profit or stop-loss orders.
 Quick, multiple trades taken in quick succession without much consideration given to the overall conditions in the market constitute the favored approach of traders during this time period.